BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Program Description

 \subsubsection{CalcCT}

 is the executable for the calculation of the counterterms for a given parameter point.
 It is executed through the command line \\[0.1cm] \begin{kasten*}{CalcCT} ./bin/CalcCT Model Inputfile Outputfile LineStart LineEnd \end{kasten*}\\ For each line, {\it i.e.}~each parameter point, the various counterterms of the model are calculated.
 They are written out in the output file which contains a copy of the parameter point and appended to it in the same line the results for the counterterms.
 The first line of the output file contains the legend describing the entries of the various columns.
+An example call for the C2HDM would look like